-85. One of the primary objectives of the global compact (para 7), and the ultimate purpose of protection, is to facilitate access to durable solutions, including by planning for solutions from the outset of refugee situations.
+- 85. One of the primary objectives of the global compact (para 7) is to facilitate access to durable solutions, including by planning for solutions from the outset of refugee situations.
 Eliminating root causes is the most effective way to achieve solutions.
-Political and security cooperation, diplomacy, development and the promotion and protection of human rights are key to resolving protracted refugee situations and preventing new crises from emerging.
+In line with international law and the Charter of the United Nations, political and security cooperation, diplomacy, development and the promotion and protection of human rights are key to resolving protracted refugee situations and preventing new crises from emerging.
 At the same time, addressing the causes of refugee movements can take time.
 The programme of action therefore envisages a mix of solutions, adapted to the specific context and taking into account the absorption capacity, level of development and demographic situation of different countries.
-This includes the three traditional durable solutions of voluntary repatriation, resettlement and local integration, as well as other local solutions and complementary pathways for admission to third countries, which may provide additional opportunities.
+This includes the three traditional durable solutions of voluntary repatriation, resettlement and local integration, as well as other local solutions37 and complementary pathways for admission to third countries, which may provide additional opportunities. - 86.
+As in previous sections in Part B, the elements set out below are intended to bring greater predictability, and to engage a wider range of States and relevant stakeholders, for the achievement of solutions.
+In particular: - support will be provided for countries of origin, and host countries where appropriate, upon their request, to facilitate conditions for voluntary repatriation, including through Global Refugee Forums and Support Platforms; - offers of resettlement and complementary pathways38 will be an indispensable part of the arrangements set out in Part A; and - while local integration is a sovereign decision, those States electing to provide this or other local solutions will require particular support.